vavesparashar/blog/src/_talks/Product-led Marketing.md

 date: 2021-08-16T00:00:00.000Z
 ---

-When HubSpot launched the CRM(product) for companies with between 100-1000 employees, their marketing strategy was to educate the buyer.
+When HubSpot launched the CRM(product) for companies of 100-1000 employees, their marketing strategy was to educate the buyer.

-Teaching the buyer nuances of the digital ecosystem and pushing them along the sales funnel that had a cycle of up to 18 months, the idea was to target users who can potentially be their clients.
+They targeted marketing professionals teaching them nuances of the digital ecosystem and pushing them along the sales funnel that had a cycle of up to 18 months.
+The idea was to focus on users who can potentially be their clients.
 This simple teaching approach would help establish the company as an industry benchmark as HubSpot academy and a unicorn in the next few years.

 Such was the success of *the teach* approach that many other companies followed the same principle.

-You educate the buyer that earns their trust.
+You educate the buyer earning their trust in the process.
 Often this led to word-of-mouth press over various community forums.

 However, *the teach* approach seems to be the last decade marketing tactic.
 The reason being marketing becomes saturated when everyone is following the same thing.